-Instructional Resources:
+Instructional Resources: What are they?

 - 1. Media center, computer labs, and technology coordinators - 2.
 Computer use expectations - 3.
 District and school websites - 4.
 State standards for the course or grade level - 5.
 Appropriate instructional materials (e.g., Teacher editions of textbooks, planning overviews, CD ROMs, websites, workbooks) - 6.
 Lesson plan and student assessment expectations - 7.
-Community resources to enhance instruction - 8.
-Other resources (e.g, SmartBoard, manipulatives, resource library in the classroom, on-line resources, etc.) available for instruction
+Community resources to enhance instruction

+- 8. Other resources (e.g, SmartBoard, manipulatives, resource library in the classroom, on-line resources, etc.) available for instruction - 9.
+Online instructional platforms and protocols for online instruction Determine how online instruction varies from in-person instruction

-Community and Student Needs:
+Community and Student Needs: What are they?